 Content marketing is vital to a company, but culture marketing is also integral to your brand.
 If there are causes, hobbies, or other things that are of particular interest to you and your coworkers, let them feed your infographic ideas.

-For example, after a recent discussion on women’s health, our team created the#PeopleForPeriods interactive, which aims to help destigmatize the discussion of menstruation.
+For example, after a discussion on women’s health, our team created the#PeopleForPeriods interactive, which aims to help destigmatize the discussion of menstruation.
 We also once tracked our Beer Friday consumption.

 10. Academic Studies